parveen1112/travelcomfy/README.md

 We are using ejs templating.
 All the views exists in views folder.

+HTML5 Form Validation is applied.

 configs/bootstrap.js initializes our router.

   ## Client Side - assets folder

      js/app contains all the client side javascript files.
-     Session is maintained in Session Storage
-     client libraries are installed using bower and bundled using requirejs (AMD) styles contains all the less files
+     Session is maintained in Session Storage of browser client libraries are installed using bower and bundled using requirejs (AMD) styles contains all the less files
      resources contains the data.json (Our Data file)